Chinese Shrimp Lo Mein

-I love making all sorts of Chinese food, so much as that I wrote a best-selling Chinese cookbook!
+Making all sorts of Chinese food is a love I have to the point that I wrote a best-selling Chinese cookbook!

 I love sharing easy and delicious Chinese recipes with my readers, so they can make their favorite Chinese dishes at home.